dlbewley/guifreelife-src/content/blog/Debugging-AWS-STS-Authentication-for-OpenShift-Operators.md

 curl -s $KEYS || echo "Failure"
 ```

-# Attempt to Authenticate with JWT
+# Testing Authentication with the Token

 Use the token to attempt to the assume the role.